Barkinsons/Final-Escape/README.md

 How to run program:

-Pull repository and run "Game.jar" (must have java 1.8 or greater)
+Pull repository and run "Final-Escape.jar" (must have java 1.18 or greater)

 Controls -